swaroopbutala/AFSoundManager/README.md

 ###Local playing
 If you need to play a local file, call ```-startPlayingLocalFileWithName:atPath:withCompletionBlock:```.
 If you want to use the default path, just set it as ```nil```.
+If you want to set a specific path do include the actual file name in the path itself.
+For eg: ```/var/mobile/Containers/Data/Application/XXX/Documents/sample.m4a```.
+Also in this case you can set the name to ```nil```

 Example: